eclipse-theia/vscode-builtin-extensions/doc/Publishing.md

 We now have to run the checks for the dependencies of those extensions:

-    npm run ip-check:external --token <your gitlab token>
+    npm run ip-check:external -- --token <your gitlab token>

 Again, this will open issues with the Eclipse IP issue tracker.
 Once this is done, it's time to open an ip-check issue for the content of each of the external built ins.
 For extensions from github, it's usually enough to open a "vet third party" issue with just the project in the details, like this one: <https://gitlab.eclipse.org/eclipsefdn/emo-team/iplab/-/issues/14430>.
-The title should be the clearlydefined id of the form `git/github/<github org>/<project>/v<version>`.
+The title should be the "clearlydefined" id of the form `git/github/<github org>/<project>/v<version>`.
 The IP-check bot is usually able to download the source from the github release page on its own.
 In the issue template, just fill in the "project" field.
 If the IP-check bot cannot figure out the source (it will ask for source in a comment on the issue), you can zip up the source of all external built-ins into files of the form `<publisher>.<name>-<version>.src.zip>` with a package script:

     npm run archive:external